-- Work collaboratively and transparently with other members to identify common goals, foster mutual understanding, and provide consensus recommendations to the GSA Board that help the District develop a locally informed and broadly supported GSP; - Develop a common understanding of all existing groundwater resources in the Shasta Valley groundwater basin; - Solicit and incorporate community and stakeholder interests into committee discussions and emerging committee recommendations; - Consider and integrate science, as guided and with support from the District's qualified scientific consultants, when reviewing and commenting on GSP development and implementation; - Collaborate in good faith to achieve consensus recommendations; and to the extent consensus cannot be achieved, share with the GSA Board minority viewpoints as well; - Provide support to the GSA regarding implementation actions set forth in the GSP.
+- Work collaboratively and transparently with other members to identify common goals, foster mutual understanding, and provide consensus recommendations to the Board that will help the District develop a locally informed and broadly supported GSP; - Develop a common understanding of all existing groundwater resources in the Butte Valley groundwater basin; - Solicit and incorporate community and stakeholder interests into committee discussions and emerging committee recommendations to the Board of Directors in order to develop recommendations; - Consider and integrate science, as guided and with support from the District's qualified scientific consultants when reviewing and commenting on GSP development and implementation; - Collaborate in good faith to achieve consensus on recommendations, and to the extent consensus cannot be achieved, share with the Board minority viewpoints as well. - Provide support to the GSA regarding implementation actions set forth in the GSP.